-Shirley Glass, a well-known psychologist who strove to redefine the nature of infidelity prior to her death in October 2003, wrote articles, books and appeared on television programs to examine how the emotional intimacy of the workplace and the Internet had led even people in successful marriages to slip into emotionally intense relationships that could easily lead to affairs.
+Shirley Glass, a well-known psychologist who strove to redefine the nature of infidelity prior to her death in October 2003, wrote articles, books and appeared on television programs.
+She did this to examine how the emotional intimacy of the workplace and the Internet had led even people in successful marriages to slip into emotionally intense relationships.
+They are ones that could easily lead to affairs.

-Dr Glass said that even if these intense relationships did not lead to sex they were a threat to marriages and part of what she termed “The new crisis of infidelity.”
-The reason, she said, is that the emotional intimacy with the friend gradually, almost invisibly, supplants that with the spouse.
+Dr Glass said that even if these intense relationships did not lead to sex they were a threat to marriages.
+They are a part of what she termed “The new crisis of infidelity.”
+The reason is that the emotional intimacy with the friend gradually supplants that with the spouse.

-Avoiding the Betrayal As many of us already know life is not a fairy tale — for Cinderella, the first kiss was all it took and the relationship then lasted for hundreds of decades —but, for those of us in today’s complicated world we’re still looking for the magic answer to keeping our marriages alive.
+As many of us already know life is not a fairy tale.
+For Cinderella, the first kiss was all it took.
+And the relationship then lasted for hundreds of decades.
+But, for those of us in today’s world we’re still looking for the magic answer to keeping our marriages alive.

-Upon researching this article, it became glaringly obvious that the answer to a successful marriage really isn’t as complicated as one might expect, and the answers may just be in looking at what made your marriage happen in the first place —the dating period!
+Upon researching this article, the answer to a successful marriage doesn’t appear to be as complicated as one might expect.
+And the answers may just be in looking at what made your marriage happen in the first place.
+It was the dating period!

-Can you honestly say to yourself, “My list of priorities during the dating period with my spouse is exactly the same today, as it was then?”
+Can you honestly say to yourself, “My priorities while the dating my spouse is exactly the same today, as it was then?”

-Once deemed courting (idiom: pay court to: To flatter with solicitous overtures in an attempt to obtain something), today’s dating has become similar to a “cat and mouse” chase where once caught, it is soon determined by many that the chase is over.
+Once deemed courting, today’s dating has become similar to a “cat and mouse” chase.
+Once caught, it is soon determined by many that the chase is over.

-To maintain a successful and happy marriage, it’s important to realize that “dating etiquette” isn’t just for dating anymore —it’s also for keeping marriages in bloom.
-Keeping a marriage positive, having needs met, making your spouse your best friend, having fun together, and keeping an even balance between “talking vs. listening” with your spouse, are all important deterrents to extramarital affairs.
+To maintain a successful, happy marriage, it’s important to realize that “dating etiquette” isn’t just for dating anymore.
+It’s also for keeping marriages in bloom.
+Keeping a marriage positive, making your spouse your best friend, and having fun together are important.
+Also, keeping an even balance between “talking vs. listening” with your spouse, is an important deterrent to extramarital affairs.

-In today’s hectic and advanced world it is more important than ever to keep your marriage fresh and alive.
-Your spouse should be your best friend, your confidant and the one person that you know you can trust.
+In today’s hectic world it is more important than ever to keep your marriage fresh and alive.
+Your spouse should be your best friend.
+He or she should be your confidant and the one person you know you can trust.

-A popular, but inaccurate, notion is that the non-involved spouse should have to change, in order to recapture the involved partner.
+A popular, but inaccurate notion is that the non-involved spouse should have to change to recapture the involved partner.
 A common belief is, “if only the wife paid more attention to the husband, or looked more sexy, or had sex more often, then the affair would have happened.”

-If you suspect an affair, but do not have confirmation that an actual affair is taking place, there are several things that must occur.
+If you suspect an affair, but do not have confirmation the affair is taking place, there are several things that must occur.
 Most importantly, avoid accusations.
-Inaccurate accusations can destroy a marriage just as quickly as an actual affair can.
+Inaccurate accusations can destroy a marriage just as quickly as an affair can.
 Instead, talk to your spouse.
-Try to determine why you suspect him/her of having an affair, and without throwing out accusations, seek to solve some of the “symptoms’ that may have you feeling that there might be something more going on.
+Try to determine why you suspect him/her of having an affair.
+Without throwing out accusations, seek to solve some of the “symptoms’ that there might be something more going on.

 If your concerns are with working late—address the issue, not your assumptions.
 If your concerns are with a change in your sex life—talk about it.
-If you and your spouse are unable to solve the issues together, then seek help from a qualified professional.
+And if you and your spouse are unable to solve the issues together, then seek help from a qualified professional.

-“Too many people try to manage this situation by themselves,” explains Sharon, a recent survivor of a marriage on the rocks.
-“The only place you’ll see a list of ‘The top ten signs that your spouse is cheating on you’, is in Cosmo [Magazine] —and the list isn’t meant to help you, it’s meant to appeal to our emotions and sell more magazines.”
+“Too many people try to manage this situation by themselves,” explains Sharon.
+She is a survivor of a marriage on the rocks.
+“The only place you’ll see a list of ‘The top ten signs that your spouse is cheating’, is in Cosmo [Magazine].
+And the list isn’t meant to help you.
+It’s meant to appeal to our emotions and sell more magazines.”

 Sharon suspected her husband of 18 years of infidelity.
-“All the Cosmo signs were there,” she confides, “he was distant, always working late, our friendship seemed non-existent and our sex life was completely dead.”
+“All the Cosmo signs were there,” she confides.
+“He was distant, and was always working late.
+Our friendship seemed non-existent.
+And our sex life was completely dead.”

-For months, Sharon and her husband Jim struggled through accusations and arguments that distanced their relationship even further.
+Sharon and her husband Jim struggled through accusations and arguments.
+They distanced their relationship even further.
 Finally, they both sought professional help.
-“Short of a lie detector test, there was no way I could prove my loyalty to Sharon,” Jim explains “but that didn’t mean that I hadn’t thought about it.”
+“Short of a lie detector test, there was no way I could prove my loyalty to Sharon,” Jim explains.
+“But that didn’t mean I hadn’t thought about it.”

 “It was so tempting to find another friend,” Jim states.
-“While Sharon was constantly nagging at me about something I was thinking about, I started justifying that if I was going to be accused of doing it, then maybe I should.”
+“While Sharon was constantly nagging at me, I started justifying that if I was going to be accused of doing it, then maybe I should.”

 “It wasn’t until I started thinking about why I was considering an affair, that I realized how bad it would be for all of us if I actually had one,” Jim commented.
 “If you seek out someone else because things are going bad at home, then it’s only going to make matters worse.”